 Reality: Emergency transportation vehicles have one goal: provide life-sustaining care to patients needing to get from point A to point B. Similar to ground ambulances, air ambulances are packed with life-saving equipment and provide minimal space for travelers.
-Aside from the necessary travelers - the emergency responder, the patient and possibly one other travel companion - there is usually no extra room for luggage, no extra seats, nor in-flight catering or other amenities.
+Aside from the necessary travelers-the emergency responder, the patient and possibly one other travel companion-there is usually no extra room for luggage, no extra seats and no in-flight catering nor other amenities.
 The cabin environment can be loud.
 Additionally, because of size and range, air ambulances can often only go short distances in comparison to a commercial jet.
-Depending on the situation, an air ambulance may be the right approach.
-However, a commercial airline, with or without a medical escort, may be an option.
-GeoBlue's GHS team has experienced medical staff who can make these determinations based on the patient's condition, needs during transport and distance to the nearest CoE.
+In some situations, transport by air ambulance is the right course.
+In others, evacuation by commercial airline is also appropriate.
+The latter provides significantly more comfort and typically shorter transit times but may not provide sufficient support for the patient's condition.
+GeoBlue's clinical team has experienced medical staff who can make these determinations based on the patient's condition, needs during transport and distance to the nearest CoE.

-FACT: Our global solutions are designed to help members navigate the complexities of international healthcare, providing them with confidence and peace of mind.
+FACT: GeoBlue solutions are designed to help members navigate the complexities of international healthcare, providing them with confidence and peace of mind.

 In a medical emergency, our teams are available 24/7/365 to support members around the world.
-We work directly with healthcare facilities to identify the best treatment options and care settings, coordinate appropriate medical transportation and arrange direct pay to healthcare providers for services with a goal to simplify and streamline a challenging, stressful event.
+We work directly with healthcare facilities to identify the best treatment options and care settings, coordinate appropriate medical transportation and arrange direct pay to healthcare providers for services with a goa to simplify and streamline a challenging, stressful event.

-See how we are simplifying the international healthcare experience for the globally mobile.
-Visit www.about.geo-blue.com
+See how GeoBlue is simplifying the international healthcare experience for the globally mobile.
+Visit www.geobluestudents.com.